 Go Get Em Tiger is a multi-roaster, with the likes of 49th Parallel, Heart and Ritual all making an appearance while I was there.
 Go Get Em Tiger will put on a coffee on and, when it’s gone, move onto the next, usually running through the coffee in a day or so.

 I visited on both days I was in Los Angeles.
-On the first morning, 49th Parallel was on all four options: Ethiopian and Honduran on bulk-brew and Buzz Middle School and Epic (both blends) on espresso.
+On the first morning, 49th Parallel was on all four options: Ethiopian and Honduran on batch-brew and Buzz Middle School and Epic (both blends) on espresso.
 I had a cappuccino using the Buzz Middle School, a slightly darker roast than the Epic.
 This was excellent, a classic cappuccino, very smooth and with distinct chocolate/biscuit notes.
-The baristas also gave me samples of the two bulk-brews and both were excellent, a million miles from my (now out-of-date) stereotypical expectations of bulk-brew.
+The baristas also gave me samples of the two batch-brews and both were excellent, a million miles from my (now out-of-date) stereotypical expectations of batch-brew.
 The Ethiopian was very smooth, while the Honduran, which I preferred, had a little more body and was a little fruiter, but both were as good as anything I could brew for myself at home.

 On my return, the following day, all four coffees were still on, so I tried a shot of the Epic.
 The staff then felt guilty, putting a new espresso on, Sweet Tooth, a single-origin Ethiopian from Ritual and also brewing a new batch of filter using a Guatemalan from Heart, all of which were very good indeed!